 What makes the Newsletter unique?

-There are lots of Software Engineer and/or Cloud newsletters, but the cloud software engineering newsletter puts these two topics together.
+There are lots of Software Engineer and/or Cloud newsletters, but the Open Up The Cloud newsletter puts these two topics together.
 I read every single article that I share.
 I also provide additional commentary on all articles for further reading, and to provide additional context.